CALL FOR PAPERS

 The CRS is a multidisciplinary organisation of peace and conflict researchers and practitioners.
 The annual conference provides an opportunity for those involved in peace and conflict studies to present cutting edge research and to interact with those involved in conflict resolution, peacemaking and peacebuilding activities in the field.
 Each year the conference attracts around 100 academics and practitioners from the UK, Europe and further afield.

 The Changing Character of War Programme (CCW) is devoted to the interdisciplinary study of war and armed conflict.
 It is a successful, policy-relevant research programme based in Pembroke College, University of Oxford, and enjoying global influence and international partnerships.
 Directed by Dr Robert Johnson and Dr Annette Idler, with a Programme Committee chaired by Professor Dominic Johnson and a large number of Research Associates, CCW is unique in its delivery of high-quality, high-impact research, combined with practice, policy and advisory engagement.
 The CRS is delighted to be working with CCW on this years conference.

-The Keynote speakers and winner of the Conflict Research Society Book Prize will be announced in the new year.
+The winner of the Conflict Research Society Book Prize will be announced in the near future.
 In recent years the book prize winners have included Steven Pinker for The Better Angels of Our Nature, Kathleen Cunningham for Inside the Politics of Self-Determination, Joshua Goldstein for Winning the War on War: The Decline of Armed Conflict Worldwide, Kevin Avruch for Context and Pretext in Conflict Resolution and Kristin M. Bakke for Decentralisation and Intrastate Struggles: Chechnya, Punjab, and Québec.